The Grand Mud Mosque of Kong - Côte d'Ivoire

 Posted: March 3, 2020 | Tagged: Côte d'Ivoire

-The Grand Mosque of Kong, also known as Missiriba is one of the highlights of any trip to Côte d'Ivoire.
-There is also another mud mosque in the village of Sorobango which is some what more difficult to get to than it was for me getting to Kong.
+The Grand Mosque of Kong, also known as Missiriba, is one of the highlights of any trip to Côte d'Ivoire.

 The Grand Mosque of Kong is one of the earliest signs of Islam in Northern Ivory Coast.
-The exact date is unknown though certain texts found, indicate that Kong had many mosques by the year 1741.
+The exact date is unknown, though certain texts found indicate that Kong had many mosques by the year 1741.

-Other West African mud mosques include The Great Mosque of Djenne in Mali and the Grand Mosque of Bobo-Dioulasso in Burkina Faso.
-After my trip to Kong, I found out that there is even one in Ghana, The Larabanga Mosque which is often referred to as the "Mecca of West Africa".
-One day I hope I can visit Mali again and go and backpack Burkina Faso and Ghana.
+There is also another mud mosque in the village of Sorobango, which is somewhat more difficult to access than Kong.
+Other West African mud mosques include the Great Mosque of Djenne in Mali and the Grand Mosque of Bobo-Dioulasso in Burkina Faso.
+After my trip to Kong, I found out that there is even one in Ghana, the Larabanga Mosque, which is often referred to as the "Mecca of West Africa".
+One day, I hope I can visit Mali again and backpack in Burkina Faso and Ghana.

-Other West African mud mosques include The Great Mosque of Djenne in Mali and the Grand Mosque of Bobo-Dioulasso in Burkina Faso.
-After my trip to Kong, I found out that there is even one in Ghana, The Larabanga Mosque which is often referred to as the "Mecca of West Africa".
-One day I hope I can visit Mali again and go and backpack Burkina Faso and Ghana.
+There is also another mud mosque in the village of Sorobango, which is somewhat more difficult to access than Kong.
+Other West African mud mosques include the Great Mosque of Djenne in Mali and the Grand Mosque of Bobo-Dioulasso in Burkina Faso.
+After my trip to Kong, I found out that there is even one in Ghana, the Larabanga Mosque, which is often referred to as the "Mecca of West Africa".
+One day, I hope I can visit Mali again and backpack in Burkina Faso and Ghana.

-I arrived in Kong at around 4 pm, hot footed it to the only hotel in town, the Auberge de Kong and then back to town just in time to catch the 'nice light'.
+I arrived in Kong at around 4 pm, hot-footed it to the only hotel in town, the Auberge de Kong and then back to town just in time to catch the 'nice light'.

 On the other side of the road is a much smaller and darker mud mosque: